Jelmerro/Vieb/FAQ.md

 See also: [my answer to remove this separation](https://github.com/Jelmerro/Vieb/issues/63) and [this thread for my lengthy motivation for creating Vieb](https://github.com/Jelmerro/Vieb/issues/83).

+#### Why can't I hover using the pointer and/or why are my pointer mouse actions unreliable?

+This is because mouse simulations are not send correctly to subframes in Electron, so Vieb has some workarounds to attempt to execute the event manually.
+These are less reliable, and as such can't hover most menus inside iframes, along with some other weird mouse action related quirks.
+This can all be properly implemented once [this Electron issue](https://github.com/electron/electron/issues/20333) is fixed.

 #### Why does Vieb block popups?

 Electron has no support for dynamically allowing or blocking popups.